hazaaAlmarzooqi/myreadsV4_1_udacity/README.md

 A simple app that allows users to organize their books in categories.

 **IMPORTANT NOTE:**
-Please Turn On THIRD-PARTY Cookies on Google Chrome or keep The tracking preventation At Basic in Microsoft Edge, to compile the App without any ERRORS. make sure you have used **npm cache clean --force**, to clean Cache.
+Please Turn On THIRD-PARTY Cookies on Google Chrome or keep The tracking preventation At Basic in Microsoft Edge, to compile the App without any ERRORS, also dont forget to clear your Browser History.
-**clear your Browser History.**
 Thanks.

 ### Features
 - View books in different shelves based on their reading status (Currently Reading, Want to Read, Read).
-- Search for books by title or author.
+- Search for books by title.
 - Move books between shelves.
 - The application saves your book data, so it persists even after a page refresh.
+- Notification has been add to improve the app.

 ---